Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 \subsection{Solution profiles and comparison with DNS at $R_\rho=40$}

 We start from the dynamics near onset when $R_\rho=40$, i.e., for $R_\rho\tau\sim O(1)$.
-This is the parameter regime close to the onset of salt-finger instability with $R_{\rho,{\rm crit}}=1/\tau$ in vertically periodic domains \citep[equation (2.4)]{radko2013double} previously studied by \citet{radko1999salt,radko2000finite} and \citet{xie2017reduced,xie2019jet}.
-The main challenge of the single-mode approach is the correct choice of the horizontal wavenumber $k_x$, cf.~\citet{toomre1977numerical}.
-As a result, we start by analyzing the bifurcation diagram as a function of $k_x$ and compare the results with DNS in domains of length $L_x=2\pi/k_x$.
-This approach provides insight into the effects of the domain size.
+This is the parameter regime close to the onset of the salt-finger instability, which occurs at $R_{\rho,{\rm crit}}=1/\tau$ in vertically periodic domains \citep[equation (2.4)]{radko2013double} previously studied by \citet{radko1999salt,radko2000finite} and \citet{xie2017reduced,xie2019jet}.
+We focus on the bifurcation diagram as a function of $k_x$ measuring the finger width, and compare the results with DNS in domains of length $L_x=2\pi/k_x$.
+This approach provides insight into the effects of the domain size on a system with a characteristic scale, here $d$, much as in Rayleigh-B\'enard convection \citep{van2012flow,wagner2013aspect,goluskin2014convectively}.

 Figure \ref{fig:bif_diag_low_Ra_S2T} shows the bifurcation diagram at $R_\rho=40$ with no-slip boundary conditions.
-We consider both 2D results with $k_y=0$ in figure \ref{fig:bif_diag_low_Ra_S2T}(a) and 3D results with $k_y=k_x$ in figure \ref{fig:bif_diag_low_Ra_S2T}(b) indicating the same aspect ratio in two different horizontal directions ($x$ and $y$).
-Here, these two bifurcation diagrams show almost the same behavior, and we can transform the 3D results in figure \ref{fig:bif_diag_low_Ra_S2T}(b) by defining an equivalent 2D horizontal wavenumber
+We consider both 2D results with $k_y=0$ in figure \ref{fig:bif_diag_low_Ra_S2T}(a) and 3D results with $k_y=k_x$ in figure \ref{fig:bif_diag_low_Ra_S2T}(b) indicating the same aspect ratio in the $x$ and $y$ horizontal directions.
+Here, the bifurcation diagram for the 3D states with no large-scale flow $\bar{U}_0$ can be transformed into the diagram for the 2D states upon defining an equivalent 2D horizontal wavenumber

-to obtain the same 2D results as in figure \ref{fig:bif_diag_low_Ra_S2T}(a).
-This suggests that in this parameter regime, the 2D and 3D results are close to one another after a rescaling of the horizontal domain and wavenumber.
-This can be readily seen from the single-mode equation \eqref{eq:single_mode} where the horizontal wavenumbers always appear as $k_x^2+k_y^2$ when a large-scale shear is not generated, i.e., $\bar{U}_0=0$.
+This is because the horizontal wavenumbers in the single-mode equations \eqref{eq:single_mode} for these states always appear in the combination $k_x^2+k_y^2$.
+This is not the case when $\bar{U}_0\neq 0$ and in this case the TF1 states are indeed no longer identical as elaborated in figures \ref{fig:bif_diag_mid_Ra_S2T} and \ref{fig:bif_diag_low_Ra_S2T_low_Pr} below.